bluelabsio/s3-stream/README.md

 # s3-stream
 Akka Streaming Client for S3 and Supporting Libraries

-Components:
+# Components

 ## s3-stream

 A library built around Akka-Http to stream an upload to S3.
+The initialization request will be sent, incoming stream will be chunked and uploaded, then the completion request is sent.

 ### Usage